OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/block-diagram.md

 ### **3\.
 Database TypeORM**

 - The MariaDB database is responsible for holding the records of uploaded transcripts along with all other required details about them such as the jobId, CreatedAt time, CreatedBy username etc.
-- The records in database are updated with the summarized file download link received from the server upon conversion success.
+The records in the database are updated with the summarized file download link received from the server upon conversion success.

 ### **4\.
 Cron Job Scheduler**